Cholesterol-Dependent Changes in Fragile X Astrocytes

 University of California at Riverside

-A number of studies have shown that astrocytes and other glial cells play important roles in Fragile X syndrome (FXS).
+A number of Fragile X studies have shown that astrocytes and other glial cells play important roles in Fragile X syndrome (FXS).
 Indeed, removing FMRP from astrocytes alone causes much of the pathology seen in the Fragile X brain.
 In a completely different line of research, scientists have shown that absence of FMRP causes abnormal metabolism of lipids (fatty acids), which the brain uses to send signals from cell to cell.

 This project is aimed at the intersection of these two lines of investigation.
 Dr. Castrén is using human patient-specific induced pluripotent stem cells (iPSC) to examine how altered lipid metabolism in astrocytes affects the brain in FXS.
 She is focusing on the contribution of cholesterol-mediated mechanisms.
 Dysregulated cholesterol production is implicated in FXS and there is evidence that lovastatin, which lowers cholesterol, has beneficial effects in FXS.
 The data will be validated in astrocyte-specific Fmr1 knockout mice.